fnproject/tutorials/ruby/intro/README.md

 * entrypoint--the name of the executable to invoke when your function is called, in this case `ruby func.rb`.
 * format--the function uses JSON as its input/output method ([see: Open Function Format](https://github.com/fnproject/fn/blob/master/docs/developers/function-format.md)).
+* triggers--identifies the automatically generated trigger name and source.
+For example, this function would be executed from the URL
+<http://localhost:8080/t/appname/rubyfn-trigger>.
+Where appname is the name of
+the app chosen for your function when it is deployed.

 There are other user specifiable properties but these will suffice for this example.
 Note that the name of your function is taken from the containing